La Estrella (film)

 La Estrella is a 2013 Spanish comedy-tinged drama film directed by Alberto Aranda (in his feature debut) based on the novel by Belén Carmona.
 It stars Ingrid Rubio as the title character alongside Carmen Machi, Marc Clotet, and Fele Martínez.

 Plot

 Set in Santa Coloma de Gramenet and featuring the backdrop of gender violence, the plot follows the vicissitudes of Estrella, a good-willed and joyful woman (with her boyfriend Salva and her best friend Trini around).
-She takes over the reins of her life in a search for happiness.
+She takes the reins of her life in a search for happiness.

 Cast

 Production

 Written by Alberto Aranda and Belén Carmona, the film is based on the novel of the same name by Belén Carmona.
 It is a A Contraluz Films production, and it had the participation of TVC and TVE, and support from ICEC and ICAA.
 It was primarily shot in Santa Coloma de Gramenet (specifically in Les Oliveres neighborhood).

 Release

 The film was presented in the 'Malaga Premiere' section of the 16th Málaga Film Festival in April 2013.
 Distributed by Splendor Films, the film was theatrically released in Spain on 24 May 2013.